muratk3n/thirdwave/en/README.md

 ---

 Yes.
 It'd be pretty stupid if they kept dividing the stock market cap number by the same number, for three months..
-Then you would just look at the market itself..
+Then there'd be no need for this ratio, you would just look at the market cap number itself..

 No they use a projected GDP, and apparently take it from the [GDPNow](https://www.frbatlanta.org/cqer/research/gdpnow.aspx)